This page is actually a collection of articles – all written by me

 full flaps for a fast descent because so far the airplane hadn't lost

-altitude even up wind, maybe due to thermal influence.
+altitude even up wind, perhaps due to thermal influence.
 Despite the strong

 wind the airplane got to a good position abeam of the runway's threshold.

-Maybe that's why I started a downwind leg then, or perhaps by force of
+Maybe that's why I started a downwind leg then, or by force of habit

 Actually, the wind should make eastward parts of the flight path faster